Bartholomew Gilbert

+Early life and family

+Some sources state that Bartholomew was of the London merchant class, while some assert he was part of the family Gilberts of Compton and assumed to be the son of explorer Humphrey Gilbert.

 Voyage to Cape Cod

 Gilbert served aboard The Concord, a small bark which sailed out of Dartmouth, Devon, to establish a colony in New England, which was then known as Northern Virginia and was considered a part of the Colony of Virginia.
 The ship's captain was Bartholomew Gosnold, an experienced seaman who had sailed with Walter Raleigh and who was related to Gilbert on Gosnold's father's side.

 The Concord had 32 men on board and sailed due west from the Azores to New England, arriving in May 1602 at Cape Elizabeth in Maine at the latitude 43 degrees and skirted the coastline for several days before anchoring in York Harbor, Maine, on 14 May 1602.
 The next day, they sailed into Provincetown Harbor and named it Cape Cod.

 Following the coastline for several days, they discovered and touched at Martha's Vineyard, entered Buzzard's Bay, which they called Gosnold's Hope, and established a small post on Elizabeth's Island, which is now called Cuttyhunk Island and is part of the town of Gosnold.
 In nineteen days they built a fort and storehouse on an islet and began to trade with the Massachusett in furs, skins, and the sassafras plant.
 They sowed wheat, barley, and peas, and in fourteen days the young plants had sprung nine inches and more.

 They planned to leave Gosnold and some of the crew to start a colony while Gilbert returned to Devon for more supplies.
 However, when it became known that Gilbert had provided insufficient provisions for the winter; their provisions, after division, would have lasted only six weeks.
 All hands decided to return to England with him.
 They made a very short voyage of five weeks and landed at Exmouth on 23 July.
-Their freight realised a great profit, the sassafras alone selling for £336 a ton.
+Their freight realised a great profit, the sassafras alone selling for a ton.

 A notable account of the voyage, written by John Brereton, one of the gentlemen adventurers, was published in 1602, and this helped in popularising subsequent voyages of exploration and colonisation of the northeast seaboard of North America.
 A second account by Gabriel Archer was not published until over 20 years later.
 Although the mission failed to establish a colony, the attempt is commemorated by the New World Tapestry and Gilbert is one of the people represented thereon.